stasganiev/calculator/README.md

 # calculator
-Tiching project from cource The Odin Project
+Tiching project from cource The Odin Project: Basics JS